rrousselGit/provider/README.md

 A provider that exposes the current value of a `Stream` as an `AsyncSnapshot`.

-Changing [stream] will stop listening to the previous [stream] and listen the new one.
+Changing [stream] will stop listening to the previous [stream] and listen to the new one.

 Removing [StreamProvider] from the tree will also stop listening to [stream].
 To obtain the current value of type `T`, one must explicitly request `Provider.of<AsyncSnapshot<T>>`.